oliverfoggin/BrokenImagePickers/README.md

 # BrokenImagePickers

-A quick project to show some errors I've come up against using the UIImagePickerController and PHPickerViewCOntroller.
+A quick project to show some errors I've come up against using the UIImagePickerController and PHPickerViewController.

 I don't seem to be able to get them working properly with SwiftUI.